How do these phone scams work?

 Protect yourself from the fake tax demand scam

 HMRC says it will never contact taxpayers by phone to obtain unpaid taxes.
 If someone contacts you claiming to be from an official body (or a bank), tell them you will call them back – but use the number on its website or on official correspondence, such as a tax reminder.

 Make a note of the call details and number if possible, and report any suspicious activity to the police’s Action Fraud service on 0300 123 2040.

 The missed call scam

 Fraudsters call your mobile, but hang up as soon as it starts ringing.
+It's likely just an automated dialer and not even a real person.
 This then shows up on the phone as a missed call.
 Many people will ring back, in case it’s urgent.

 In fact, the number used by the criminals incurs premium-rate charges that can be sky high, according to the police.
+Some common numbers will start with 0945, 0843 or 070.
 These payments can be applied just for connecting the call, regardless of how long you stay on the line.
 But, in some cases, you will also hear a long recorded message to keep you on the phone for as long as possible so that the charges mount up.
+The crooks get a share of the revenue generated by calls made to the number.